Minhaj-Rahat/Minhaj-Rahat.github.io/_posts/2025-11-15-esil-rosetta-stone-binary-analysis.md

 ## What is ESIL?

 ESIL stands for **Evaluable Strings Intermediate Language**.
-It's radare2's intermediate representation — a way to express what any instruction *does* in a common format, regardless of which CPU it was written for.
+It's radare2's intermediate representation, a way to express what any instruction *does* in a common format, regardless of which CPU it was written for.

 Here's the core idea.
 Consider this simple operation: loading a value from memory into a register.
 On MIPS, it looks like this: